NATASHA-ct/recipe_app_rails/README.md

   - rails db:create
   - change your database password to suit yours in database.yml

+  ### If the styling does not show please use this to install bootstrap
+  - Installing bootstrap on an existing project Existing project
+      ``` But if your project was started with import maps (the default in Rails 7), and you want to migrate to Bootstrap and a Javascript bundler (e.g., esbuild), well... the setup is not that straightforward.

+      The first thing you'll need to do is to install the cssbundling-rails gem and then use the installer that the gem provides to generate the necessary configuration.

+      bundle add cssbundling-rails
+      ./bin/rails css:install:bootstrap
+      Here's what the installer does.

+      It creates the builds folder, and links it in the manifest file.
+      It removes the application.css file because it generates its own.
+      It adds a package.json file to store Javascript dependencies.
+      It installs the foreman gem, and it generates a config file for it.
+      It adds a bin/dev script to start your rails server, and watch for any changes to your CSS files.
+      It creates the Bootstrap-specific scss file, which will be bundled into an application.css file.
+      It installs all the Javascript dependencies listed in the package.json file.
+      It appends the Bootstrap font path to the assets paths.
+      It adds the Bootstrap Javascript import to the application.js file.
+      And finally, it configures the build:css command and runs it to build the application.css file.```

 ### Usage
 --Once you have your repository cloned on your machine, feel free to modify it as needed.